linuxserver/docker-radarr/README.md

 Our images support multiple architectures such as `x86-64`, `arm64` and `armhf`.
 We utilise the docker manifest for multi-platform awareness.
 More information is available from docker [here](https://github.com/docker/distribution/blob/master/docs/spec/manifest-v2-2.md#manifest-list).

+Simply pulling `linuxserver/radarr` should retrieve the correct image for your arch, but you can also pull specific arch images via tags.

 The architectures supported by this image are:

 | Architecture | Tag |